KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 rawtx = FinalizeCCTx(0,cp,mtx,mypk,PAYMENTS_TXFEE,CScript());
 ```

-This allows a payments ccvout to be spent back to its own address, without needing a markervout or an OP_RETURN by using a modification made to IsPaymentsvout:
+Using a modification to the `IsPaymentsvout` function, we can now spend a `ccvout` in the Payments module back to its own address, without needing a `markervout` or an opreturn.

 ```cpp
 int64_t IsPaymentsvout(struct CCcontract_info *cp,const CTransaction& tx,int32_t v,char *cmpaddr, CScript &ccopret)